 Term to Maturity

 1 5 10 15 20

-December 30, 2011 38.9% 27.6% 25.5% 28.8% 31.6%

 December 30, 2012 22.9% 22.9% 24.0% 23.5% 22.9%

+December 30, 2013 30.2% 25.0% 22.5% 23.3% 23.0%

 Source: Bloomberg

-An extended CIR model has been used to produce scenarios for interest rates.
-Model parameters are chosen so that the interest rate model is a good fit to the market swaption volatilities and the zero rates curve.
-Since it is not possible to achieve a perfect fit over the whole surface, greater weights were given to maturities shorter than 10 years, so that the average duration of liabilities was taken into account.
+A 1-factor Libor Market model (LMM) has been used to produce scenarios for interest rates while last year an extended CIR was used.
+Model volatility parameters are chosen so that the interest rate model fits the market swaption volatilities: since it is not possible to achieve a perfect fit over the whole surface, the fitting was restricted to the options with expiry from 3 to 25 years and maturity from 5 to 15 years.

-Mediolanum's segregated portfolios contain only limited equity component for which returns were modelled using a term-structure volatility model, where the volatility parameters were set to reflect the prices of at-the-money equity puts and calls at selected maturity.
-The FTSE40 (MIB) equity option implied volatility used for the calibration was sourced from Bloomberg and, at a 10 year term is equal to 24.67% at December 30, 2012.
+Mediolanum's segregated portfolios contain only limited equity and property components for which returns were modelled using a time dependent volatility Black-Scholes model, where the volatility parameters were set to reflect the prices of at-the-money options with constant implied volatility.
+The equity component has been linked to FTSE40 (MIB) index, while the property component was proxied using the SX86P Index (since market data for property volatility was not available).
+The volatility values are 24.53% and 11.03% respectively (last term volatility available on Bloomberg at 31 December 2013).